Carbon monoxide is a poisonous gas that has no smell or taste. Breathing it in can make you unwell, and it can kill if you're exposed to high levels.

 - smoke building up in rooms because of a faulty flue

 - yellow instead of blue flames coming from gas appliances

 - pilot lights frequently blowing out

-Investigate the possibility of a carbon monoxide leak if your pet suddenly becomes ill or dies unexpectedly, and their death isn't related to old age or an existing health condition.
+Investigate the possibility of a carbon monoxide leak if your pet suddenly becomes ill or dies unexpectedly and their death is not related to old age or an existing health condition.

 Page last reviewed: 10 April 2019